GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Static Method
-Static method is a method that can be called without instantiation, but without parameter to call itself like `self` and `cls`.
+Static methods are a method that can be called without instantiation, but without parameter to call itself like `self` and `cls`.

 | SYNTAX          | DESCRIPTION                               |
 | --------------- | ----------------------------------------- |
 | `@staticmethod` | Decorator used to declare static methods. |

-Since static method does not have a parameter to call itself, static method cannot access or modify any attribute from class and instance.
-This makes static method identical to normal function belonged to class.
+Since static methods do not have a parameter to call itself, static methods cannot access or modify any attribute from class and instance.
+This makes static methods identical to normal functions that belong to a class.

 ```python
 # CREATING CLASS